3 Ways To Beat The Complexity Bias

 Complexity bias is a form of perfectionism.

-Conversely, simple solutions ‘feel’ less clever and so we assume will be less effective
+On the other hand, simple solutions ‘feel’ less clever, and we assume they are less effective.

-This means we tend to favour complicated solutions over simpler ones, even though they are usually slower, more expensive to implement and as a result less effective.
+This means we tend to favour complicated solutions over simpler ones, even though they are usually slower, more expensive to implement and ultimately less effective.

 People drop them in favour of a ‘shiny new object’ which they convince themselves will be a better solution.